Oomnitza/oomnitza-connector/README.md

 `base_dn`: The Base DN to use for the connection.

 `protocol_version`: The LDAP Protocol version to use.
 Defaults to: 3.

-`enable_tls`: Used to turn off TLS use when connection to LDAP.
-This should usually be left as True.
-   This may need to be set to False if you receive the following error message: `"Error when trying to enable TLS on connection.
-You may need to set enable_tls = False in your config.ini file."`

 `filter`: The LDAP filter to use when querying for people.
 For example: `(objectClass=*)`